eswan18/ethanswan.com/_posts/2021-04-11-apt-hunting-python.md

 There are pros and cons.
 Part of the trouble with decisions about moving is the uncertainty: yes, you tend to have a pretty good sense of how much you like your current domestic situation, but it's hard to know how it compares to the great unknown of apartments you *don't* live in.

-## Searching for Promising Listings
+## Turning to Zillow

 The easiest way to resolve some of this uncertainty is to systematically investigate apartments listings on a website like Zillow.
 Many questions boil down to some variant of "What combination of amenities can I get, in neighborhood X, at price point Y?".
-For me, in-unit laundry, a parking spot, and some outdoor space (a deck or patio) are top of the amenity list.
+For me, air conditioning, in-unit laundry, a parking spot, and some outdoor space (a deck or patio) are at the top of the amenity list.
+I want to know which of those I can get in an apartment within my budget, in each of the neighborhoods I'm considering.
+And -- importantly -- the apartments *also* have to meet a general standard of quality and attractiveness that I'm never going to be able to define in a search query.

-This is a hard problem, admittedly, to build a nice user interface around.
+This is admittedly a hard problem to build a nice user interface around.
-Zillow actually does a pretty good job: you can view what's available in a given neighborhood within a certain price range, and even restrict results to those with certain amenities.
+Zillow actually does a pretty good job: you can add filters to results using criteria like price range, neighborhood or geographic boundary, or set of amenities.

 *But* it's not quite the ideal way to understand my apartment options, for a few reasons: